sebescudie/sebescudie.github.io/content/portfolio/EscapeGame.md

 alt = "escape02"
 +++

 In 2016, Google created an ephemeral escape game in Paris, named _Première Pièce_.
-SUPERBIEN was asked to create video content and interactive experiences for it.
+SUPERBIEN was asked by [WE ARE SOCIAL](https://wearesocial.com/fr/) to create video content and interactive experiences for it.

 Players had to go through several mini-riddles to finish the game, like searching for items in a high resolution painting that was controlled by their movements, or stepping at the right spot in the room to unlock new clues to carry on.